-Is should be noted breaks or refeeds can be needed even for those not technically in a large deficit or a deficit at all.
-Recovering from a poor stressor system presents the same effects.
+It should be noted that breaks or refeeds can be needed even for those not technically in a large deficit or a deficit at all.
+Recovering from a poor stressor system can have the same effects.

-If Losing Fat, Why is This So Important?
+If You Are Losing Fat, Why Is This So Important?

-The biggest reason you want an optimal and peak metabolic rate if trying for fat lost is so simple you might have missed it.
+The biggest reason you want an optimal and peak metabolic rate if you are wanting fat loss is so simple you might have missed it.

 How to Incorporate Short-Term Breaking to Stave Off Excessive Adaptations

-How you break, is almost as powerful as how you diet.
+How you break is almost as powerful as how you diet.
 The break depends on the deficit and the person.
 You can simplify it and say, “Take a deficit break.
-Eat at maintenance for 2 weeks and then go back to dieting if need.”
+Eat at maintenance for two weeks and then go back to dieting if needed.”
 This can work in theory, but it may not always be relevant to your situation.
-If you have been dieting down for a very extended period of time, longer breaks are likely needed.
+If you have been dieting down for an extended period of time, longer breaks are likely needed.
 Again, I talk in great detail about long-term refeeding and resetting in Starve Mode.

 Fundamentals of a Break